Saving tax through mutual funds

-By most measures, Equity-Linked Savings Schemes are better tax-saving choice
+By most measures, Equity Linked Savings Schemes are the best tax-saving choice

-For one, many of those who wait till the end of the year are those who don't make any discretionary investments other than the tax-savings.
-They're inexperienced in this whole activity and make a foray into investing only once a year, generally to fall prey to the first salesman who comes along.
+For a variety of reasons, savers are prone to making hasty and poor decisions while choosing their tax-saving investments.
+When opting for ELSS funds, do yourself a favour by planning ahead rather than waking up to tax-saving investments late in the financial year.
+Many investors who wait till the end of the year also do not make discretionary investments other than the tax-savings.
+And so they are inexperienced in this whole activity and make a foray into investing only once a year, generally to fall prey to the first salesman who comes along.
 As long as an investment saves tax, they feel that the immediate job is done.

 This approach proves expensive in the long run.
 A good tax-saving investment must be an investment first and a tax-saver later.
 For most people, the investment that should make most sense is in an ELSS fund.
 This is because salary-earners generally have some of the permitted amount going into fixed income through PF deductions and to balance that, equity is advisable.

 There's a widespread misconception that equity is too risky for older investors or for retirees and therefore they should not use ELSS.
 Nothing could be further from the truth.
 Everyone who has taxable income should invest in ELSS to save taxes.

 Even for people who have a reasonable size of savings, the main problem in retirement planning in India is to compensate for inflation.
 The reality is that our savings are eaten away at a ferocious rate by the declining purchasing power of the rupee.
 Over the average 25-year period during which a retiree needs income, one can expect prices to rise by about eight times.
 Moreover, some of the goods and services that could form an outsized part of a retiree's expenses - healthcare, for example - have seen even higher rates of inflation.